New South Wales Consolidated Acts

 "exercise" a function includes perform a duty.

-"full-time detention" means detention in a correctional centre, but does not include periodic detention.
+"full-time detention" means detention in a correctional centre.

 "function" includes a power, authority or duty.